-House panel moves toward contempt vote for Barr, Ross
+House panel moves toward contempt vote over census documents

 A vote by the full House would be required to hold Barr and Ross in contempt on the census issue.
 Such a finding would be a political blow but would not result in real punishment since the men are unlikely to go to jail or be arrested.

-Cummings said in a statement the failure of Barr and Ross to respond to the Oversight subpoenas was “part of a pattern” by the administration to engage in a “cover-up” and challenge the authority of Congress to conduct constitutionally required oversight.
+Cummings said in a statement that the failure of Barr and Ross to respond to the Oversight subpoenas was “part of a pattern” by the administration to engage in a “cover-up” and challenge the authority of Congress to conduct constitutionally required oversight.

 “This cover-up is being directed from the top,” Cummings said, noting that Trump has vowed to fight all subpoenas issued by Congress and refused to work on legislative priorities, such as infrastructure, until Congress halts investigations of his administration.